Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I don't see a picture.
 If they are around your dishwasher, you have some kind of a leak.
 You need to have your dishwasher pulled out to see what is going on and fix it.

 I have had these tiny bugs on my kitchen floor for 5 days now.
 I've used fogger bombs, and boric acid around perimiter of floor.
 I sweep.
 They seem to be coming out from fridge and stove sides.
 Nothing seems to be working.
 Please help me get rid of them.
 They don't jump or fly.
 There are hundreds of them.

 By Roxane C.

 We had the same problem and it turned out to be weevils, the tiny bugs that are in flour, rice, grains, etc. We emptied out the pantry and sure enough that is were they were coming from.
-We threw out the foods that had the bugs, cleaned out the pantry and now they are finally gone.
-You can google "weevils" and find out how to get rid of these little pests.

 Unfortunately, the eggs turn up in bread and flour products -- a reaction against aggressive spraying of pesticides.
 You can avoid the critters: "freeze" the products for forty-eight hours.
 You can't freeze some bread, so I keep it in the refrigerator.